music-suite/music-suite/docs/src/User-Guide.md

 ## Building larger musical structures

-TODO general intro on how to build/organize larger forms in Haskell/pure FP.
+Let's now look at how to use the types and classes introduced in this chapter to organize larger musical forms.

 ### Basic repetition